 Welcome

-As a philosopher with formal graduate training in quantitative and qualitative empirical research methods, I am well suited to engage empirical findings in my philosophical work and also conduct empirical work with a philosophical orientation.
+As a philosopher with formal training in quantitative and qualitative empirical research methods, I able to engage empirical findings in my philosophical work and also conduct empirical work with a philosophical orientation.

 In my spare time, I enjoy film photography, rock climbing, cooking, films, literature, and design.